 Ananya Roy is Professor of Urban Planning, Social Welfare, and Geography at UCLA where she holds the Meyer and Renee Luskin Chair in Inequality and Democracy.
-Ananya is the inaugural Director of The Institute on Inequality and Democracy at UCLA Luskin.
+Ananya is the inaugural Director of the UCLA Luskin Institute on Inequality and Democracy.
 Previously she was on the faculty at the University of California, Berkeley.

 Ananya’s scholarship has focused on urban transformations in the global South, with particular attention to the making of “world-class” cities and the dispossessions and displacements that are thus wrought.
 Her books on this topic include City Requiem, Calcutta: Gender and the Politics of Poverty, Urban Informality: Transnational Perspectives from the Middle East, Latin America, and South Asia, and Worlding Cities: Asian Experiments and the Art of Being Global.
 In a separate line of inquiry, Ananya has been concerned with new regimes of international development, especially those that seek to convert poverty into entrepreneurial capitalism and the economies of the poor into new markets for global finance.
 Her authored book on this subject, Poverty Capital: Microfinance and the Making of Development, was the recipient of the 2011 Paul Davidoff award, which recognizes urban planning scholarship that advances social justice.
 Ananya’s intellectual efforts to build critical poverty studies are evident in two recent books,Territories of Poverty: Rethinking North and South, co-edited with Emma Shaw Crane, and Encountering Poverty: Thinking and Acting in an Unequal World, co-authored with former colleagues at the University of California, Berkeley.
 Ananya’s current research is concerned with metropolitan segregation, housing precarity, and the criminalization of poverty in American cities.
 With a focus on what she terms “racial banishment,” Ananya foregrounds processes of dispossession as well as the forms of mobilization through which poor people’s movements challenge housing exclusion and eviction.